 A heat pump is a type of split system that utilizes the functions of both heating and cooling in the home.
-During the summer months, it provides cool air to flow throughout your house and during the winter months, it supplies warm air to keep you comfortable in the chilly weather.
-There are two types of heat pumps available: Air source heat pumps – These pumps pull the heat from the outdoors or release the heat from your home into the outdoors.
-Air source heat pumps achieve the goal of heat and cool no mater what the weather is.
-Geothermal heat pumps – Also known as ground source heat pumps, they pull the heat from or put the heat back into the earth in order to cool and heat your home.
+During the summer months, it provides cool air to flow throughout your house.
+During the winter months, it supplies warm air to keep you comfortable in the chilly weather.
+There are two types of heat pumps available: air source heat pumps which pull the heat from the outdoors or release the heat from your home into the outdoors.
+Air source heat pumps achieve the goal of heat and cool regardless of the weather.
+Geothermal heat pumps, also known as ground source heat pumps, pull the heat from or put the heat back into the earth in order to cool and heat your home.

 Yes, we offer sales and installation of new ducts, as well as replacement and duct cleaning services.